 Little Russet Fellers

 For any Burton Spiller fans or hardcore upland hunters that have read the legendary book Grouse Feathers, you have heard this term.
 It’s a personal favorite of the Northwoods’r crew out in Minnesota.
-I even read a more recent reference to this in Why We Hunt Woodcock in the Winter 2016 issue of the Ruffed Grouse Society magazine by modern upland legend and writer Tom Keer.
+I even read a more recent reference to this in Why We Hunt Woodcock in the Winter 2016 issue of the Ruffed Grouse Society magazine by modern upland writer Tom Keer.
 Keer dropped some more inventive names I had never previously heard: whistledoodle, bog snipe, labrador twister, air flounder, and night partridge.

 This is my personal favorite from this year.
 The Modern Wild dropped this term while hunting in Minnesota for the upcoming Project Upland film.
 I asked for an explanation and they gave the most logical definition to date.

 “They whistle and fly as unpredictable as a bottle rocket.”